30 Most Charming Small Towns in New England

 Manchester is a small town in Southern Vermont known for its cosmopolitan flair while still holding onto that quaint small-town vibe.
 Right in the middle of the Green Mountains, covered bridges and history are not far away.

 Here you will be able to enjoy the beauty of Vermont’s 4 seasons and sports.
 Enjoy skiing, snowboarding, ice skating, swimming, camping, and hiking, while still having dinner at a 4 star restaurant in a 4 star hotel and spending some time doing some 4 star shopping.
-Many cultural opportunities exist in this area also known as the “Northshire,” so there is literally something for everyone in this gorgeous area of New England, including fantastic breakfast spots!

-READ NEXT Best Restaurants in Manchester VT
+Read Next: 10+ Best Hotels in Manchester VT

 Peterborough, New Hampshire

-Peterborough is a quintessential small town in New Hampshire that seems to have stepped back in time.
-It was even the model for the play Our Town!
-Filled with activities and events for families, there is the Snow Ball in January, Children and the Arts Day in May, The Thing in the Spring Music festival in June, and a summer festival as well as farm, energy and nature celebrations annually.
-On a historical note, the Moses Cheney House in Peterborough served as a stop on the Underground Railroad in the mid 1900s.
+Filled with family activities and events, there is the Snow Ball in January, Children and the Arts Day in May, The Thing in the Spring Music festival in June, and a summer festival as well as farm, energy and nature celebrations annually.

 Peterborough is a great stop if you’re traveling between Keene and Concord/Manchester, NH.